-When you decide to pursue legal action, it is crucial that your attorney know his or her way around a courtroom.
-At the Jacksonville, Florida law firm of Edwards & Ragatz, P.A., our experienced trial lawyers have been arguing cases for more than 20 years.
+At the Jacksonville, Florida law firm of Edwards & Ragatz, P.A., our experienced trial attorneys have been arguing cases for more than 20 years.
 We know exactly what it takes to build a strong case and how to present in a manner that best serves our clients.
 We regularly represent individuals and businesses in all areas of litigation, including:

 - Personal Injury